DoryGuy/PythonUtilites/json/README.md

 ## [complex_example](complex_example)
 Using a more complex employee class, I used the above techniques to create JSON read and writing functions.
-This uses the extensions library.
+This uses the decorators, the extensions library, and the recursive library.
+There is a List of contacts, of which the Contact class has inheritence, an Address class which is a basic data structure, and a Name class also a basic data structure.
+The Employee class uses the same inheritence as the basic example.